 To be eligible to enroll in ALA 225, your internship must meet the following requirements:

-- Spring/summer 2020 internships must be a minimum of 6 weeks in length and must require that you work at least 25 hours total throughout the course of your internship.
+- Spring/summer internships must be a minimum of 6 weeks in length and must require that you work at least 25 hours a week throughout the course of your internship.

-- Fall/winter internships must last throughout the course of the semester and must require that you work at least 10 hours per week.
+- Fall/winter internships must be a minimum of 10 weeks in length and must require that you work at least 10 hours per week.

 - ALA 225 may only be applied to one internship per term.
 (For example, if you have two internships in one summer, you can only take ALA 225 with one of them).

 - ALA 225 can be taken no more than 2 times over the course of your undergraduate career.